 The ear flap, or pinna, is a sheet of cartilage covered on both sides by a layer of skin and hair.

-Most of recent ear injuries are traumatic as a result of biting, barbed wire or tree and are characterized by perfuse hemorrhage, while old wounds are either extension of neglected recent wounds or occur as a result of seton, mild irritation after using rope or chain tie at the base of the horn.
+It is not uncommon for the pinna to be injured during fights with other animals.
+Most of recent ear injuries are traumatic as a result of biting, barbed wire or tree branches and they are characterized by perfuse hemorrhage, while old wounds are either extension of neglected recent wounds or occur as a result of seton, mild irritation after using rope or chain tie at the base of the horn.

 When a part of the tip of the pinna has been avulsed, it is difficult to restore the ear appearance.
 The splitted or punctured ear should be repaired surgically as quickly as possible to achieve the maximal cosmetic appearance of the ear.